SuperFlyTV/sofie-demo-blueprints/README.md

    - If using an ATEM, give it a Device ID of `atem0`.
 If using vMix, give it a Device ID of `vmix0`.
    - Select the appropriate Device Type from the dropdown.
    - Fill out the Host and Port fields.
+     - For an ATEM, the port will be `9910`.
+     - For vMix, the port can be obtained from "Settings > Web Contoller".
+It defaults to `8088`.
 1. Go back to the Studio settings (http://localhost:3000/settings/studio/studio0) and scroll down to the Blueprint Configuration section.
    - Create and fill out the configuration for the devices you have.
 1. Restart the Playout Gateway.